EwanColquhoun/AnimalPairs/README.md

 # Testing
 ## Code Validation
 Animal Pairs has be throughly tested.
-All the code has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-Minor errors were found on the home and inspiration pages.
-After a fix and retest, no errors were returned for both.
+All the code has been run through the [W3C html validator](https://validator.w3.org/), the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) and the [JavaScript JSHint validator](https://jshint.com/).
+The code passed all of the validators once minor points had been corrected.

 The HTML validator results are below: